University Preparatory Program

 You must be an Australian citizen, New Zealand citizen resident in Australia, permanent resident of Australia, or holder of a permanent Humanitarian Visa.

-You must not have studied for longer than one semester full-time equivalent at any Australian university, regardless of the results, unless that study was undertaken more than five years previously.
+You must not have studied for longer than one semester of full-time undergraduate studies at any Australian university, regardless of the results, unless that study was undertaken more than five years previously.

 - Free with no course fees (although there may be costs for materials).